Home Home Mobile Mobile

 Forest drives around Barham and Koondrook

 From Barham scenic drives may be taken through three nearby areas of natural bushland.
-Sleeper cutters and charcoal burners are still to be found working in many places.

 Campbells Island, near Murrabit, is bound by the Murray and Little Murray rivers, and an ideal location for fishing, swimming and boating.